520 Fifth Avenue: Architecture

-The building was designed by Kohn Pedersen Fox.
-James von Klemperer, the president of Kohn Pedersen Fox, has said the firm drew inspiration from the works of Hugh Ferriss and from buildings near the site when designing the building.
+The building was designed by Kohn Pedersen Fox on a site measuring about 10625 ft2.
+Von Klemperer said the firm drew inspiration from the works of Hugh Ferriss and from buildings near the site when designing the building.
 In particular, von Klemperer cited the Fred F. French Building, Century Association Building, the New York Public Library Main Branch, and Grand Central Terminal as inspiring the building's design.
-The lower portion of the building, from floors 9 to 34, will be used as office space, while the upper stories, between floors 42 and 80, are used as residences.
+The lower portion of the building, from floors 9 to 34, will be used as office space, spanning 25 stories.
+The upper levels, between floors 42 and 80, are used as residences and span 37 stories.
+The developers acquired air rights from the General Society of Mechanics and Tradesmen of the City of New York, Century Association, and Princeton Club buildings, allowing them to build about 200000 ft2 more than the maximum typically allowed for the site.

 Exterior

 The top of the building is approximately 1000 ft tall, making it a pencil tower with a height–width radio of 15:1.
+There are several setbacks, which are placed asymmetrically on the exterior massing; these setbacks create outdoor terraces, which are arranged in a spiraling pattern.
 The facade contains arched windows, each measuring 10 ft wide and 10 feet high, which are interspersed with fluted piers.
+The lowest floors, beneath the first setback, have both rectangular and arched windows.
 The lower stories are clad in terracotta panels, while the upper stories are clad in painted aluminum.
-There are several setbacks, which are placed asymmetrically on the exterior massing.
-These setbacks create outdoor terraces, which are arranged in a spiraling pattern.
+There is a portico measuring 32 ft tall, which shelters an entrance to the building's three lobbies.
+On upper stories, the dimensions of the building's arches vary.

 Approximately 5,500 curtain wall panels are used on the facade.
 Each of the office stories has outdoor terraces and operable windows.
 The movable windows on 520 Fifth Avenue's office stories are unusual for a modern office building in New York City; according to Ian Michael Klein of Rabina, the windows were intended to give the feeling that "you’re not trapped in a glass box".
 By contrast, most of the city's office buildings completed after the 1961 Zoning Resolution tended not to have operable windows, since it would decrease the efficiency of their central heating, ventilation, and air conditioning (HVAC) systems.
 The upper-story condominiums are legally required to have operable windows, which are spaced farther apart.
 The windows on the upper stories are progressively larger, while the ground story has a colonnade.